-- The heat transfer liquid used must have an electrical conductivity greater than 1 μS/cm. - Silicone oils and mineral oils are not suitable for through-flow control - Observe the safety data sheet for the LAUDA heat transfer liquid being used.
-If required, you can download corresponding safety data sheets from our homepage.

-Open the LAUDA homepage, tap $\rightarrow$ Services $\rightarrow$ Download center.

-In the Download center, chose the [Safety data sheet] option in the [Document type] drop-down list.

-A list of safety data sheets in PDF format in different languages is displayed.

-Tap the relevant safety data sheet.

-The download starts and the PDF file is downloaded.

-Never use contaminated heat transfer liquid.
+- The heat transfer liquid used must have an electrical conductivity greater than 1 μS/cm. - Silicone oils and mineral oils are not suitable for through-flow control. - Water may NOT be used with any Integral IT XT units over the entire working temperature range. - Observe the safety data sheet for the LAUDA heat transfer liquid being used.
+If required, you can download corresponding safety data sheets from our homepage. - Open the LAUDA homepage, tap \rightarrow Services \rightarrow Download center. - In the Download center, chose the [Safety data sheet] option in the [Document type] drop-down list. - A list of safety data sheets in PDF format in different languages is displayed. - Tap the relevant safety data sheet. - The download starts and the PDF file is downloaded. - Never use contaminated heat transfer liquid.
 Contamination in the pump housing can cause the pump to seize and the device to shut down.